 - Is there anything else I need to know about this process?

 GO GREEN and GET GREEN!!
 Direct deposit is the fastest way to get the excess credits from your ebill to your U.S. bank account.
 It’s easy to sign up and the most secure way to receive your credits.
-The enrollment process for direct deposit is available by logging into your student bill and choosing Direct Deposit from the left menu.
+The enrollment process for direct deposit is available by logging into the direct deposit section of your student bill.
 While you do not need to have a local or Cambridge-based bank account, you do need to have a U.S. bank account.
 You’ll likely want to set up direct deposit to your current U.S. bank account.
 If you choose to use a different bank once you have settled on campus, you can simply change your enrollment online.
 This will ensure that we will be able to get you money as quickly as possible in the most secure way.

 Returning students, please note that this direct deposit process is different and separate from PeopleSoft payments for stipends and SPIF funding.
 Whether or not you have already set up direct deposit with PeopleSoft, you must separately set up direct deposit through the student billing system if you wish to receive a Fall Cash Advance.

 A refund is a cash disbursement of funds from your ebill that exceed your ebill charges.
 It is an actual credit on your ebill.
 It is not an “advance” on anticipated financial aid credits to your account; rather, it is a refund of monies already disbursed to your ebill.